IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ----

-## List objects in a given bucket
+## List objects in a specific bucket

-A `GET` request addressed to a bucket returns a list of objects, limited to 1,000 at a time and returned in non-lexographical order.
-The `StorageClass` value that is returned in the response is a default value as storage class operations are not implemented in COS.
-This operation does not make use of operation specific headers or payload elements.
+A `GET` request that is addressed to a bucket returns a list of objects, limited to 1,000 at a time and returned in non-lexicographical order.
+The `StorageClass` value that is returned in the response is a default value as storage class operations are not implemented in {{site.data.keyword.{{site.data.keyword.cos_notm}}_notm}}.
+This operation doesn't use operation-specific headers or payload elements.

 **Syntax**

-Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed.
+The`version 2` method of listing objects within a bucket is not supported.
+The `version 1` syntax is needed.
 {:tip}

 ```bash